badmattias/Guitar-Hero-Rock-Band-OBS-Cutouts/README.md

 (PlayStation 2)
 - Guitar Hero
+- Guitar Hero 2
-- Guitar Hero 2/Rock's the 80's
+- Guitar Hero Encore: Rocks the 80's
 - Guitar Hero 5

 Keep in mind when playing on PlayStation 2 or Xbox360 through A/V, the cutouts may not align correctly!